NVIDIA/TensorRT-LLM/docs/source/architecture/workflow.md

 In the 0.9 release, only LLaMA is refactored.
 Since popular LLaMA (and its variants) models are released by Hugging Face and Meta checkpoint formats, only these two functions are implemented.

-In future releases, there might be `from_jax`, `from_nemo`, `from_keras` or other factory methods for different training checkpoints added, for example the TensorRT-LLM [GEMMA](../../../../examples/gemma/README.md) model supports JAX/Keras formats in addition to huggingface.
+In future releases, there might be `from_jax`, `from_nemo`, `from_keras` or other factory methods for different training checkpoints added.
+For example, the Gemma 2B model and the convert_checkpoint.py file in the [`examples/gemma`](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/gemma/) directory support JAX and Keras formats in addition to Hugging Face.
 The model developers can choose to implement **any subset** of these factory methods for the models they contributed to TensorRT-LLM.

 For some formats which are not supported by TensorRT-LLM model developers, you still have the freedom to implement your own weights conversion outside the core lib; the flow will look like this: